naduni99x/hacktitude_userguide_test/README.md

 ## Setting up your environment

 This section helps you to understand the prerequisite required and how to work with the codebase.
-Please read through carefully and follow instructions to understand the codebase of this project.
+Please read through carefully and follow the instructions to understand the codebase of this project.

 ### Prerequisites (Mandatory)